Lineblocs/site/app/docs/quickstarts/execline-conference-reference.md

 To add a "Conference" widget into the flow, please drag a "Conference" widget from the right pane into the flow.

-In the "Conference" settings please check "Wait for Moderator", and "End on Moderator leave" settings.
+In the "Conference" settings, please check "Wait for Moderator" and "End on Moderator leave" settings.

 ## Connecting the Flow

-To make our flow all work together we will need to add links between the widgets created.
+To make our flow all work together, we will need to add links between the widgets created.

 Please add the following links: